artificialsolutions/tie-api-example-ios/README.md

    - A Chat type UI,that is based on MessageKit, but self-contained.

 ## Prerequisites
-   - You need to know the engine url of a published bot.
+   - You need to know the engine URL of a published bot.
    - Grant Microphone Usage and Speech Recognition to enable voice commands on the app

 ## Installation